Financial Spanx to squeeze the most into Queenagers’ pensions

 1. Add up how much you spend monthly now

-2. Deduct expenses you won’t have in retirement (e.g. mortgage, commuting costs, children’s university fees if you have them)
+2. Deduct expenses you won’t have in retirement (e.g. mortgage if you’ve paid it off, commuting costs, children’s university fees if you have them)

-Compare this monthly figure to how much monthly income what you have already in pensions and other savings pots can give you.
-Do you need to increase your savings?
+Compare this monthly figure to your projected monthly pension and savings income.
+Do you need to save more?

 1. Grab all the tax relief you can